brijeshvgiri/gsoc-2025-chromium-tabstrip-webui/README.md

 - Performing any state-changing actions from the WebUI
 - Fixing existing tabstrip/session bugs (debug-only focus)

-## How To Access

-To launch Chromium with the feature flag:

-    out/Default/chrome --enable-features=DebugUITabStrip

-Open the page:

-    chrome://tab-strip-internals

 ## Key Links

 | Resource | Description |